College of Medicine

 The Pre-Pharmacy Informational Leadership and Learning Society (PILLS) is a student organization for those interested in pursuing a career in pharmacy.

-The Pre-Physician Assistant Club is an organization for students interested in a career as a physician assistant.
+The Pre-Physician Assistant (PA) Club is an organization for students interested in a career as a physician assistant.
 Monthly meetings are held at the College of Medicine.
 The meetings include guest speakers from the community as well as presentations from physician assistant programs.

 The Pre-Student of Osteopathic Medicine Association (P-SOMA) is an affiliated chapter of the national Pre-Student Osteopathic Medical Association.
 We are dedicated to promoting the osteopathic tradition at Florida State University, and in the Tallahassee area, and to creating stronger, more knowledgeable students for entry into osteopathic medical institutions around the country.
 The chapter invites school admissions representatives, practicing physicians, and medical lecturers to speak at its meetings, and provides scholarships, shadowing and volunteering experiences, tutoring, and opportunities for meaningful leadership to its members.